To launch or connect to a browser, pass any playwright / browsernode configuration arguments you want to

 userDataDir

-to use an ephemeral temporary profile (aka incognito mode).
+null to use an ephemeral temporary profile (aka incognito mode).

-at the same time.
-You must set it to null
+Multiple running browsers cannot share a single userDataDir at the same time.
+You must set it to null or

-per-session if you plan to run multiple browsers.
+provide a unique userDataDir per-session if you plan to run multiple browsers.

-The browser version run must always be equal to or greater than the version used to create the userDataDir
+The browser version run must always be equal to or greater than the version used to create the userDataDir.

-or similar and failures when launching, you’re attempting to run an older browser with an incompatible userDataDir
+If you see errors like Failed to parse Extensions or similar and failures when launching, you’re attempting to run an older browser with an incompatible userDataDir that’s already been migrated to a newer schema version.

 args